connorskees/connorskees.github.io/content/bf-compiler.md

 }
 ```

-Then we can write a simple parser to convert out input to this representation.
+Then we can write a simple parser to convert the input to this representation.

 ```rust
 fn parse_instructions(bytes: &[u8]) -> Vec<Instruction> {